Member Organizations

 Current Status: Partially Adopted

-The Public Accountants and Auditors Act (Chapter 27:12), states that each principal and associate professional accountancy organization (PAO) is responsible, in the first instance, for the professional conduct of its members who are registered persons, and, for that purpose, each PAO may undertake disciplinary proceedings against such members and issue sanctions for breaches of the rules.
-In accordance with the Act, the Public Accountants and Auditors Board (PAAB) is responsible for reviewing decisions made by the PAOs and hearing any appeals.
+he Public Accountants and Auditors Act (Chapter 27:12), states that each principal and associate professional accountancy organization (PAO) is responsible, in the first instance, for the professional conduct of its members who are registered persons and, for that purpose, each PAO may undertake disciplinary proceedings against such members and punish them for breaches of the rules.
+In accordance with the Act, the PAAB is responsible for reviewing decisions made by the PAOs and hearing any appeals.

 There are five principal PAOs in Zimbabwe that are authorized to investigate and discipline their members.

 Under the Chartered Accountants Act (Chapter 27:02), the Institute of Chartered Accountants of Zimbabwe (ICAZ) has the authority to investigate members and to take appropriate disciplinary actions as required.
 ICAZ has established an Investigations Committee tasked with investigating allegations and referring cases to its Disciplinary Committee.
-ICAZ members who wish to appeal a Disciplinary Committee decision can do so through the PAAB.
+In February 2018, ICAZ conducted a self-assessment of its I&D system against the SMO 6 requirements.
+It noted that since its last assessment in 2016, it had included two non-accountants to the Investigations Committee and two non-accountants to the Disciplinary Committee, to better align its I&D procedures with SMO 6 requirements.
+ICAZ has also began publishing a summary of investigations in its Annual Report and procedures on filing a complaint are now posted on the ICAZ website to address gaps in raising public awareness about the system, and publishing results of the proceedings.
+The institute still noted that gaps remained in administrative processes–such as a timeframe for disposal of cases.
+As noted above, ICAZ members who wish to appeal a Disciplinary Committee decision can do so through the PAAB.
 The PAAB’s QA review system is also linked to ICAZ’s I&D system when review findings relate to ICAZ members.

 The Zimbabwe branch of the Association of Chartered Certified Accountants (ACCA) along with the Zimbabwe branch of the Association of International Certified Professional Accountants—CIMA’s are also considered principal PAOs.
 Members may be subject to the same I&D procedures as adopted at the global level by the UK-based headquarters.
 The ACCA and Association of International Certified Professional Accountants—CIMA’s I&D mechanisms are reported to be in line with SMO 6 requirements.